taegyoon-kim/nlp_26spring/README.md

     - (Text) data used and data collection methods: what data are used? how were the data collected?
 Are these appropriate data for addressing the research questions?
 Why or why not?
     - NLP methods applied: What NLP techniques are applied, and how are they implemented?
 Are these appropriate methodological choices?
 Why or why not?
     - Suggestions for improvement: How could the study be improved methodologically Oor empirically in general)?
     - How can similar approaches can be used for your own research: How could similar approaches be applied to your own research projects?
-Provide at least two concrete ideas.
-- The presentation should last up to 15 minutes and will be followed by a 15-minute open discussion led by the presenters.
+- The presentation should last up to 20 minutes and will be followed by a 10-minute open discussion led by the presenters.
 - Presenting students are responsible for initiating and leading the open discussion, while non-presenting students are expected to actively participate.
 - 🗓️ Sign up for a slot [here](https://docs.google.com/spreadsheets/d/1QpepppII8QjuzLN3CfQ6R7xqnmPmb6KGyEXpMhVz480/edit?usp=sharing) (the **applied_review_discussion** tab).
 - 📤 Prior to the presentation, upload your presentation slides to the **applied_review_discussion_slides** folder [here](https://drive.google.com/drive/folders/1rbj8qIRyQEAr4fREGzmIAgalMKBPkbsw?usp=share_link).